 - The break in service period exceeds the number of weeks of employment with the ALE immediately preceding the break in service

 ALEs wanting to rehire furloughed or laid-off employees should factor these rehire rules in their planning to avoid the risk of incurring a Section 4980H assessment.

-Navigating business challenges created by the coronavirus requires employers to make determinations on how they wish to support their employee’s healthcare needs, which have a heightened importance in this global pandemic.
+Navigating business challenges created by the coronavirus requires employers to make determinations on how they wish to support their employee’s healthcare needs, which the global pandemic placed a heightened importance on.
 This may entail evaluating what flexibility their geographies and carriers either afford or require, when it comes to expanding the employee population that can avail themselves of affordable employer-sponsored health coverage.

 In this evaluation, ALEs must factor in the dynamic of whether these employees could subject them to a risk of a costly 4980H assessment.
 This is a delicate needle to thread; balancing the financial cost of health coverage for employers that may have already taken a significant financial hit from the crisis with the health coverage needs of their employee population (both active and inactive), while adding in the state and federal rules that add a layer of complexity to this decision.

-Paychex understands the layers of complexity created by the COVID-19 pandemic and the subsequent legislation being passed to address it.
-If you want your focus to remain solely on keeping your business open, re-opening it, or getting your employees back to work, know that we can help.
+Paychex understands the layers of complexity created by the COVID-19 pandemic.
+As you return individuals to work, know that we can help.
 We have the expertise with ESR to help assist with filing the necessary forms on deadline, the know-how to evaluate your penalty risk for coverage offers under ESR requirements, and much more.